! Alberta Licence Service Outage Notice: June 28 - July 2, 2026 | Learn More

 Vacation after Vehicle Registration

-Restrictions on registering an antique car comes in two forms: the rules in place defining what an antique car is and the regulations on who can register a car.
+Restrictions on registering an antique car come in two forms: the rules in place defining what an antique car is, and the regulations on who can register a car.

 For the car, the following rules apply: